brittberwanger/TPS-Know-Your-Route/README.md

 Cannot currently run unit tests due to environmental issues with .NET Core.
 These will be added when those are resolved.

-Directions, while TravelMode=Transit is specified, is still returning driving polylines
+Dierctions, while TravelMode=Transit is specified, is still returning driving polylines